TMJ and Bruxism

 Making a professional nightguard is relatively straightforward and a simple way to prevent TMJ disorders and worn, broken teeth.
 First appointment involves impressions in soft putty of your top and bottom teeth which will be sent to the dental laboratory.
 A the second appointment, in approximately one week, we will fit your custom made nightguard and give you instructions on wearing it and how to keep it clean.

-Ask your dentist at The Northside Dentist for more information.
+Ask your dentist at our High Street dental clinic for more information.